 If you were obsessed with Carrie Bradshaw’s iconic wedding gown in Sex and the City, you’ll adore this gorgeous color scheme.
 From botanical arrangements to tablescape decor, ivory and green are simplistic yet elegant colors to incorporate in your wedding.

 If you decide to ditch the traditions and tie the knot at a city hall wedding.
 Try this black and blush duo for a touch of color!
 This pair also looks great in an edgy, rock and roll-inspired wedding theme.

 Non-traditional yet bold, teal and gold are an eclectic duo.
 Teal is a gentle watercolor that fits any season and brings a feeling of tranquility.
-With hints of gold, teal makes a beautiful color for wedding stationery and tablescapes.
+With hints of gold, teal wedding invitations and tablescapes are beautiful additions to any celebration.

-From sequined tablescapes to sparkly shoes, metallic hues will complement any wedding style in every season.
-Use gold, silver, and copper to add hints of shimmer to your wedding aesthetics or as stand-alone colors for full-on glam!
+Use gold, silver, or copper as an accent color to add hints of shimmer to your wedding aesthetics or as stand-alone colors for full-on glam!

-We also have plenty of tips on how to create a vision board to help brainstorm new ideas for your big day.
-Once you’re set on wedding colors and a theme, you can update your invites to match!
-Whether it’s finding inspiration or securing vendors, Zola is your one-stop-shop for all things weddings.
+On that note, we have plenty of tips on how to create a vision board to help you brainstorm new ideas for your big day.
+Once you’re set on wedding colors, you can also update your invitations to match.
+Whether it’s finding inspiration or securing vendors, Zola is your one-stop shop for all things weddings.